-In his third year on the board, Michael is the parent of a son in Early Learning and a daughter in Middle Learning.
+In his fourth year on the board, Michael is the parent of a son in Early Learning and a daughter in Middle Learning.
 He is a member of the finance and diversity/inclusivity committees, and has served on the Director of Technology’s tech advisory group.
 He will lead the special project on Communication and Collaboration.

 Michael is Vice President of Engineering at Yik Yak, an Atlanta-based social networking startup.
 Previously, Michael was Senior Director of Engineering at Google, where for eight years he was a key driver in developing, scaling, and improving the Android platform.
 At Google, he focused on initiatives ranging from wireless communications and mobile security to speech recognition and mobile advertising.
 He moved to Google from Microsoft, where he also focused on advanced mobile devices.
 Prior to Microsoft, Michael worked at several pioneering startups in Silicon Valley.

 Wendy is a cognitive and learning scientist who collaborated with Galloway faculty and administration on the design of the new science laboratories.
 At Georgia Tech, she is the Assistant Dean for Educational Research and Innovation in the College of Engineering.
 She is also a faculty member in the Department of Biomedical Engineering where she developed a problem-based learning (PBL) curriculum and an adjunct professor in the College of Computing.
 She sits on the U.S. Army Science Board.
 She has two daughters, who attended Atlanta Public schools, but she herself attended Winchester-Thurston, an independent school in Pittsburgh, PA.
 In her first year on the board, she serves on the ad hoc facilities and space committee.